DO4TECH/01-Learn-Rust/README.md

       - seccomp:unconfined
 ```

-The host directory *./projects* is mount into the container */home/rustdev/projects* directory.
+The host directory *./projects* is mounted into the container */home/rustdev/projects* directory.

 ```yaml
     volumes:
       - ./projects:/home/rustdev/projects
 ```

-Now running *rustcoder* service is simply running
+Now the *rustcoder* service can be run using

 ```bash
 docker-compose up